LoRd123545/todo-app-dgcs/README.md

 In order to use this app you need to have docker installed on your host machine.

 ## INFO:
-You need to configure database and keycloak on your own.
-Here is quick tutorial how to (run app using command mentioned below and then configure database and keycloak):
+You need to configure  keycloak on your own.
+Here is quick tutorial how to (run app using command mentioned below and then configure keycloak):

 ### KEYCLOAK
 - log into keycloak [admin console](http://localhost:8080)